Speech Pathology and Audiology, B.S.

 - Volunteer and engagement opportunities are available in the community with ASHA certified speech-language pathologists.

-- Student-led organizations include a chapter of the National Student Speech-Language-Hearing Association, The National Black Association for Speech-Language and Hearing (NBASLH) Student Affiliate Chapter of UNC Greensboro, and Best Buddies.
+- Student-led organizations include a chapter of the National Student Speech-Language-Hearing Association (NSSLHA), The National Black Association for Speech-Language and Hearing (NBASLH) Student Affiliate Chapter of UNC Greensboro, and Best Buddies.

 AFTER GRADUATION